Why Your Gums Still Bleed Even After Normal Dental Cleanings

 Choosing the Right Periodontist: What to Look For

 Maintaining optimal periodontal health is crucial for your overall well-being, and finding the right periodontist is a significant step in ensuring your gums and teeth receive the best possible care.
-At Pinnacle Center – Dental Implants & Periodontics, we understand how important it is to choose a periodontist who meets your needs and expectations.
+At Pinnacle Center Dental Implants and Periodontics, we understand how important it is to choose a periodontist who meets your needs and expectations.
 Dr. Katherine L. Roll and Dr. Kelly B. Williams are dedicated to providing exceptional care, and today, we will guide you through what to look for when choosing a periodontist.

 Credentials and Certifications